juangomez177/SO-Lab2-20231/enunciado/README.md

 ### Program Errors ###

-The one and only error message.
-You should print this one and only error message whenever you encounter an error of any type:

 **Solo hay un mensaje de error** el cual se debe imprimir cada vez que se encuentre un error de cualquier tipo:

 ```C